SIAMS is The Statutory Inspection of Anglican and Methodist Schools.

 One overall grade is awarded reflecting the contribution of these strands to the flourishing of pupils and adults in a Church school.
 In addition a standalone grade is awarded in all schools for collective worship and in voluntary aided (VA) schools and former VA schools for religious education (RE).
 This grade is based on teaching and learning alone.

-The policies within the Religious Education section will all help in preparing for a SIAMS inspection, which takes place on a five year cycle.
+The guidance and reports within the Religious Education section will all help in preparing for a SIAMS inspection, which takes place on a five year cycle.

 We regularly provide SIAMS training, so do look on the training tab for upcoming dates, or on the news posts on our Education front page.